Dear John (2010 film)

 Dear John is a 2010 American romantic war drama film directed by Lasse Hallström, based on the 2006 novel by Nicholas Sparks.
 It follows the life of a soldier (Channing Tatum) after he falls in love with a young woman (Amanda Seyfried).
 They decide to exchange letters after he is deployed.

-Dear John was released in North America on February 5, 2010, by Screen Gems.
-It received mixed reviews from critics, and grossed $115 million against a $25 million budget.
+Dear John was released in North America on February 5, 2010, by Sony Pictures Releasing.
+The film received mixed reviews from critics, and grossed $115 million against a $25 million budget.

 Plot

-Set partly in 2003, Staff Sergeant John Tyree is shot in Afghanistan while serving in the United States Army Special Forces.
-In a voice-over, he recalls a childhood trip to the U.S. Mint and compares himself to a coin in the United States military before stating that the last thing he thought of before he blacked out was "you."
+Staff Sergeant John Tyree is shot in Afghanistan while serving in the United States Army Special Forces in 2003.
+In voice-over, he recalls a childhood trip to the U.S. Mint and compares himself to a coin in the United States military before stating that the last thing he thought of before he blacked out was "you."

-Two years earlier in spring 2001, John is on leave in Charleston, South Carolina.
-He meets Savannah Curtis, a college student building homes with a group of students for Habitat for Humanity while on spring break.
+In 2001, John is on leave in Charleston, South Carolina.
+He meets Savannah Curtis, a college student building homes for Habitat for Humanity while on spring break.
 Savannah invites John to a bonfire party where he meets her neighbor, Tim, and his autistic son, Alan.
-Over the next two weeks, they go on several dates and eventually fall in love.
-Savannah also meets John's father who is obsessed with his growing coin collection.
+Over the next two weeks, they go on several dates and fall in love.

-Savannah mentions to John that his father may be autistic like Tim's son, Alan.
-An upset John storms off and becomes involved in a fight, and he accidentally strikes Tim, breaking his nose.
+Savannah meets John's father who is obsessed with his growing coin collection and mentions to John his father may be autistic like Alan.
+An upset John storms off and during a fight accidentally strikes Tim, breaking his nose.
 Savannah sees the commotion and stops speaking to John.
-John later apologizes to Tim, who offers to give Savannah a message.
-She later visits John to spend one last day together.
-Before John leaves, they make a promise to continue their relationship long distance, via letters, and vow to tell each other everything.
+John apologizes to Tim, who offers to give Savannah a message.
+She spends one last day together with John before his deployment, and promise to continue their relationship long distance, via letters which will tell each other everything happening in their lives.

-John and Savannah make plans to start a life together after John's discharge from the Army.
-When the September 11 attacks occur, however, John, along with his team, requests to extend his deployment.
-As a result, their time apart drifts into years.
-Back in Charleston, Savannah begins to spend more time with Tim and decides that she wants to work with autistic children; she plans to build a farm with horse stables to provide therapy and respite for them.

-Over the next two years, John and Savannah's romance continues through their letters.
-Eventually, one turns out to be a literal "Dear John" letter, in which Savannah breaks up with him; she explains that while she still loves him, she has developed feelings for someone else and is engaged.
+John and Savannah's plans to start a life together after his discharge from the Army goes awry when the September 11 attacks occur and John extends his deployment overseas.
+Savannah spends more time with Tim, deciding she wants to build a farm with horse stables to provide therapy and respite for autistic children.
+John and Savannah's romance continues for two years through their letters until Savannah sends a literal "Dear John" letter to break up with him, explaining she still loves him but has become engaged to someone else.